perought/recommender-web-site/README.md

 * Supports user registration, login and logout.
 * Supports adding new books or movies.
 * Users can rate books or movies which are not rated by user.
-* At home page popular books and movies are listing using True Bayesian Estimate formula.
+* At home page popular books and movies are listed using True Bayesian Estimate formula.
 * Books and movies search is supported.
-* Users profile page is listing users rated books and movies and their recommendation books and movies based on other users.
+* Users profile page is listed users rated books and movies and their recommended books and movies based on other users.
 ## Dependencies: ##
 * Pandas
 * NumPy
 * Django
-* beautifulsoup4
 * mysqlclient
 * MySQL
 * scikit-learn